VirtuslabWorkshops/terraform-workshop/labs/Lab03.md

       skip_service_principal_aad_check = true
     }
     ```

 2. Deploy resource

     ```bash
     terraform init
-    terraform apply
+    terraform apply -var="workload=<yourInitials>" -var="environment=test"
     ```

     Now you have AKS cluster and you are ready to deploy application there.

-3. In [`main.tf`](../terraform/aks_application/main.tf) in `aks_application`  update Container Registry URL:
-    ```terraform
-    variable "apiimage" {
-      type    = string
-      default = "<acrlogin>.azurecr.io/api:latest"
-    }
-    ```

-4. Deploy application to AKS
+3. Navigate to `aks_application` resource and deploy application to AKS:

     ```bash
     terraform init
-    terraform apply
+    terraform apply -var="workload=<yourInitials>" -var="environment=test"
     ```

+    > Dive into `aks_application` code.
+Is there a place where you actually force your app to be deployed to the `appworkload` node pool?

-    Navigate to AKS in Azure Portal and find Cluster, then select 'Services' and find IP address of published service.
+    Navigate to your AKS in the Azure Portal and find Cluster, then select `Services` and find `IP` address of published service.

-5. Open `URL` to get response.
+4. Open `IP` in your browser to see application running.

-6. Open `URL/articles` to see details fetched from database
+5. Optional: Open `IP/articles` in your browser to see details fetched from database

 ## Notes

+Kubernetes is the entire technology stack, it's not part of this lab.

-## Improvement points
+## Takeaways

-- plenty of `terraform apply` operations
+- Terraform allows to deploy cloud resource (Azure Kubernetes Service) and whats 'inside', Kubernetes in this example, notice that it uses different providers
+- there are plenty of `*.tf` files, it's for your convenience, Terraform merges them into one before executing it
+- it is good to separate resource deployment (`aks`) and resource configuration (`aks_application`)
+- Kubernetes allows to separate management nodes and application nodes - you can deploy nodes to dedicated subnets that have different security rules - eg. application nodes need to have secured connection to Database or may be public facing (via ingress controller ideally)
-- managing multiple environments
+- bare Terraform makes it a bit difficult to manage multiple environments (nothing to worry about)
-- state is stored on local drive, how to collaborate?
+- statefile stored locally makes it difficult to collaborate